Gary Albright

 Gary Mitchell Albright (May 18, 1963 – January 7, 2000) was an American professional wrestler best known for his work in Japan, first with UWF International (UWFi), and later All Japan Pro Wrestling (AJPW).
 In AJPW, Albright was a two-time World Tag Team Champion.
 Albright was also known for his work with Stampede Wrestling in Canada, under his birth name as well as the ring name Vokhan Singh.

 An accomplished amateur wrestler, Albright translated this into his professional wrestling style, utilising many suplexes and throws throughout his career, earning the nickname "Master of Suplex".

 Albright was a member through marriage of the famous Anoaʻi wrestling family.
 His widow, Monica, is the daughter of Afa Anoaʻi.
+He had a son, Samuel, and two daughters, Angelica and Alexandria.

 On January 7, 2000, Gary Albright collapsed in-ring upon receiving a cutter from his opponent.
 Only minutes after being removed from the ring, Albright was pronounced dead.
 The cause of death was later ruled to be a heart attack.

 Amateur wrestling career

-Albright was born in Rhode Island and started amateur wrestling while in High School.
+Albright was born in Rhode Island and started amateur wrestling while in high school.
 Albright wrestled for Billings West High School in Billings, Montana where he had a 55-2 record.
-Albright was the 1980 state champion.
+Albright was the 1980 Montana state champion.
 In 1981 Albright placed 2nd in the state championships in Helena, Montana.
-Albright would go on to wrestle in the NCAA for the University of Nebraska where he set the Nebraska State record for total falls in a season: 38 falls in the 1985-1986 season.
+Albright would go on to wrestle in the NCAA for the University of Nebraska–Lincoln where he set the Nebraska record for total falls in a season: 38 falls in the 1985-1986 season.

-His amateur career ended up netting him the following facts:
+Highlights of Albright's amateur career include: